jupyter-widgets/ipyleaflet/docs/source/api_reference/widget_control.rst

-position            'topleft'          Position of the control, can be 'bottomleft', 'bottomright', 'topleft', or 'topright' widget              None               Widget content min_width           None               Min width of the widget (in pixels), if None it will respect the content size max_width           None               Min width of the widget (in pixels), if None it will respect the content size min_height          None               Min height of the widget (in pixels), if None it will respect the content size max_height          None               Min height of the widget (in pixels), if None it will respect the content size
+position            'topleft'          Position of the control, can be 'bottomleft', 'bottomright', 'topleft', or 'topright' widget              None               Widget content min_width           None               Min width of the widget (in pixels), if None it will respect the content size max_width           None               Max width of the widget (in pixels), if None it will respect the content size min_height          None               Min height of the widget (in pixels), if None it will respect the content size max_height          None               Max height of the widget (in pixels), if None it will respect the content size
 ================    ================   ===